alex-bellon/wikipedia/wikipedia.md

 [Deltahedron](https://en.wikipedia.org/wiki/Deltahedron) - a polyhedron whose faces are all equilateral triangles.

 [Fractal](https://en.wikipedia.org/wiki/Fractal) - a subset of a Euclidean space for which the Hausdorff dimension strictly exceeds the topological dimension.

 [Gabriel's Horn](https://en.wikipedia.org/wiki/Gabriel%27s_Horn) - a geometric figure which has infinite surface area but finite volume.

 [Golden angle](https://en.wikipedia.org/wiki/Golden_angle) - the smaller of the two angles created by sectioning the circumference of a circle according to the golden ratio; that is, into two arcs such that the ratio of the length of the larger arc to the length of the smaller arc is the same as the ratio of the full circumference to the length of the larger arc.

 [Prince Rupert's Cube](https://en.m.wikipedia.org/wiki/Prince_Rupert%27s_cube) - is the largest cube that can pass through a hole cut through a unit cube, i.e. through a cube whose sides have length 1, without splitting the cube into two pieces.

 [Spherical polyhedron](https://en.wikipedia.org/wiki/Spherical_polyhedron) - a tiling of the sphere in which the surface is divided or partitioned by great arcs into bounded regions called spherical polygons.

 [Sphericon](https://en.wikipedia.org/wiki/Sphericon) - a solid that has a continuous developable surface with two congruent semi circular edges, and four vertices that define a square.

 [Tautochrone curve](https://en.wikipedia.org/wiki/Tautochrone_curve) - A tautochrone or isochrone curve is the curve for which the time taken by an object sliding without friction in uniform gravity to its lowest point is independent of its starting point.

 [Toroid](https://en.wikipedia.org/wiki/Toroid) - a surface of revolution with a hole in the middle, like a doughnut, forming a solid body.

 ### Miscellaneous

 [Freshman's Dream](https://en.wikipedia.org/wiki/Freshman's_dream) - the erroneous equation (x + y)^n = x^n + y^n, where n is a real number (usually a positive integer greater than 1).

+[Ham sandwich theorem](https://en.wikipedia.org/wiki/Ham_sandwich_theorem) - states that given n measurable "objects" in n-dimensional Euclidean space, it is possible to divide all of them in half (with respect to their measure, i.e. volume) with a single (n − 1)-dimensional hyperplane.

 [List of Mathematical Jargon](https://en.wikipedia.org/wiki/List_of_mathematical_jargon)

 [List of Unusual Units of Measurement](https://en.wikipedia.org/wiki/List_of_unusual_units_of_measurement)

+[Pancake Sorting](https://en.wikipedia.org/wiki/Pancake_sorting) - the colloquial term for the mathematical problem of sorting a disordered stack of pancakes in order of size when a spatula can be inserted at any point in the stack and used to flip all pancakes above it.
+A pancake number is the minimum number of flips required for a given number of pancakes.

 ### Numbers